Naman-pokhriyal/HacktoberFest/README.md

 # HacktoberFest 🎉
-Create games in python / JavaScript / others for this hacktober2021
+Create games in python / JavaScript / others for this hacktober2022

+This is so you can learn and get started with Open-source.
+Easy, Simple and Intuitive Repo for all Coders out there 🤩!!

 Create games in any language you prefer.